firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

 - **Dual 75100 harness essentials.** Keep Makerbase twins on CAN-only links, share a single momentary power button, and bypass the G30 dash UART bridge whenever loops appear; the community wiring sketch routes each controller to its own CAN tail while the OEM dash lives on a dedicated UART breakout.[^52]
 - **Keep the G30 dash powered.** Deadword proved the open-source dash lets a Makerbase 75100 route throttle and brake through the stock harness so long as the display remains powered from the VESC rail.[^53]
 - **Respect CAN termination.** Mixed-controller buses pop transceivers.
-  - document whether 60 Ω or 120 Ω ends are fitted, list the SN65/TJA part numbers, and isolate FlipSky units rather than trusting mismatched resistors on shared harnesses.[^54]
+  - document whether 60 Ω or 120 Ω ends are fitted, list the SN65/TJA part numbers, and isolate FlipSky units rather than trusting mismatched resistors on shared harnesses; Zero 10X experiments confirmed 120 Ω termination is mandatory and dropping to 100 Ω invites bus faults, so leave the OEM ALU-PCB to act as an antispark/key switch instead of swapping resistor values.[^54][^zero10x-120ohm]
 - **Confirm what dual power leads actually feed.** One new VESC convert was already on XT150 motor leads and dual XT90 battery plugs, but the vendor demo only powered a rear wheel.
   - verify whether the second XT90 is just a pass-through before planning split-current experiments.[^xt150-split]
 - **Leave the 5 V rails isolated.** Linking twin 75100s only needs CAN-H/CAN-L; tying logic rails together without a shared switch has killed hardware, so land throttles directly on a controller if the dash bridge causes loops.[^dual-5v]